prodgang/bookofprimes/_sources/words/prod/defs.md

     I([x_1, x_2, ..., x_n]) = 2^{I(x_1)} \times 3^{I(x_2)} \times ... \times p_n^{I(x_n)}
 ```
 ($p_n$ is the nth prime)

+Remember: the first position is always the $2$ exponent, the second is always the $3$ exponent, ... the $i$th position is always the exponent of the $i$th prime.
+Any order would work fine, but this is the most obvious.

 As an example, let's work out $I([[[]], 0, []])$.
 Remember that $[]$ is just shorthand for $[0]$ so $I([]) = 2^0 = 1$.
 So:
 \begin{align*}